Meet our Team

 Before pursuing medicine Dr. Trott earned undergraduate degrees in finance, Mandarin Chinese, and chemistry.

-Rachel received her Master’s Degree in Clinical Mental Health Counseling from Mount Mary University and has been working in the mental health and substance abuse field for the last five years.
+Rachel received her Master’s Degree in Clinical Mental Health Counseling from Mount Mary University and has been working in the mental health and substance abuse field since 2014.
 Rachel values a strong therapeutic alliance, exercise, and spending time with her two cats.
 Rachel is devoted to treating the whole person and believes that everyone has a chance at recovery.

 “The power of therapy and recovery is real; my clients show me that every day.
 I’m proud to say I work for Roots Counseling Services, where I’ve been able to watch clients turn their lives into a life worth living.”